Personal tools

 Where do activities after school hours where refreshments are served (such as Family Math Night and PTA meetings with students performing) fit in the nutrition rule?

 • According to the City of Albuquerque Environmental Health Department, food products sold at school fundraisers must be individually wrapped with a listing of ingredients provided to avoid potential allergic reactions.
-For example, a baked good sold should not be on a platter for anyone to grab, but individually packaged in some way.
+For example, a baked good sold should not be on a platter for anyone to grab but individually packaged in some way.
 For homemade goods, the ingredients or recipe should be attached.

 • School food fundraisers also require a CABQ food permit.

-• According to the CABQ Environmental Health Dept. homemade food, such as green chile stew, is not allowed to be sold to students on school campus.
+• According to the CABQ Environmental Health Dept. homemade food, such as green chile stew, is not allowed to be sold to students on the school campus.